alphagov/transformation-dashboard/_posts/2000-01-12-apply-carers-allowance.markdown

     complete  : true
   - copy      : "Completed: Public beta released --- Oct 2013"
     complete  : true
-  - copy      : "Improvements to service for users reporting a change in circumstances" complete  : false
+  - copy      : "Improvements to service for users reporting a change in circumstances --- Apr 2014" complete  : true

 status-live:
-  - copy      : "Service goes live --- date tbc"
+  - copy      : "Service goes live (depending on user feedback) --- Nov 2014"
     complete  : false

 successes: |
-  - More than 14,000 claim requests made in the first 7 weeks
-  - 50% increase in online claim requests since launch
+  - Almost 60,000 claim requests have been submitted since the service was released in October 2013
+  - 47% of applications are now made using the digital service
-  - 30% of claims made using mobile devices
+  - During April, 43% of users accessed the service using mobile and tablet
-  - In the first week of January 2014 60% of claims were made online
+  - User satisfaction ratings of over 90%
+  - Change of circumstances can now be reported online
   - Welsh language version of the service released

 challenges: |
-  - Change business processes to accommodate running service teams
+  - Change processes to accommodate running service teams
+  - The recruitment of staff to take the service forward through transition
+  - The slow pace of procurement to buy tools and services quickly in order to support rapid, iterative development

 next-steps: |
-  - Work continues to make it easier for carers to report changes in circumstances
   - Build the digital capability to run the service within the department
   - Integrate the service with more of the department’s systems to improve efficiency